MrArrow12/IoT-Pet-Feeder/README.md

 IoT Reference Architecture of Blynk

 Blynk is a platform designed for IOT.
 It has the ability to control hardware using remote.
 It can store data, visualize, and display sensor data.
-There are 3 Major components in the platform
+There are 3 Major components in the platform:
-	Blynk App = This allows you to create user interfaces for our projects using various widgets that it provides.
+1.Blynk App = This allows you to create user interfaces for our projects using various widgets that it provides.
-	Blynk Server = Responsible for all the communications between smartphone and hardware.
+2. Blynk Server = Responsible for all the communications between smartphone and hardware.
 You can use Blynk Cloud or run your local private Blynk server.
 It is open-source, it can easily handle multiple devices that can range into hundreds of thousand, and can be launched on Rasphberry Pi.
-	Blynk Libraries – It is widely used for all hardware platforms, it enable communication with the server and process all incoming and outcoming commands.
+3. Blynk Libraries – It is widely used for all hardware platforms, it enable communication with the server and process all incoming and outcoming commands.

 ![image](https://github.com/MrArrow12/IoT-Pet-Feeder/assets/98644709/32fc699a-1841-4044-9e2b-efb7ec791ff2)